Thailand to free refugee Bahraini footballer after extradition bid dropped

 Bahraini authorities deny allegations of torture.

-Additional reporting by Panu Wongcha-um and Paulina Duran in SYDNEY; Writing by Kanupriya Kapoor; Editing by Clarence Fernandez
+Additional reporting by Panu Wongcha-um; Paulina Duran in SYDNEY and Aziz El Yaakoubi in DUBAI; Writing by Kanupriya Kapoor; Editing by Clarence Fernandez